AndreiMoraru123/FlaskGist/README.md

 ![3](https://user-images.githubusercontent.com/81184255/210280583-fe343958-e03d-41b1-a4ea-78af0eb64011.jpg)

 > **Warning**
-> ometimes the GitHub APi will reach its limit (60 request/h/ip).
+> Sometimes the GitHub APi will reach its limit (60 request/h/ip).

 To check your status, use this: